 То: Student Name (ID Number)

 From: Director of Graduate Studies in English

-Date of Notification:
+Date of Notific cation:

 Subject: Notice of Removal from Ph.D.
 Program

-This memorandum is to program in English for inform you that the Department of Englithe following reason(s): sh intends to remove you from the Ph.D.
+dum is to inform you that the Department of English intends to remove you from the Ph.D. glish for the following reason(s):

-a second d grade of "C" or below
+a second grade of "C" or below

-a third g grade of "W"
+a third grade of "W"

-three co ncurrent grades of "Incomplete"
+three concurrent grades of "Incomplete"

-three or more evaluations of unsatisfactory progr ress
+three or more evaluations of unsatisfactory progress

-two con secutive long semesters in inactive status S
+two consecutive long semesters in inactive status

-a third f ailure on a portion of the Ph.D.
-Qualifyin ng Examination
+a third failure on a portion of the Ph.D.
+Qualifying Examination

 (other).

-writing to the Director of of any written communi effective immediately.
-I e the opportunity put your issue in contex of Graduate Studies within one week of the ication from you within that time frame, if if you feel that you have justifiable groun rocess are found in The Guide to the Grad ne date of this notification.
-In the absence removal from the Ph.D. program will be ds to appeal your removal, instructions
+writing to the I of any written of effective imme sh to take the opportunity put your issue in context, please make a formal response in Director of Graduate Studies within one week of the date of this notification.
+In the absence communication from you within that time frame, removal from the Ph.D. program will be ediately.
+If you feel that you have justifiable grounds to appeal your removal, instructions appeals process are found in The Guide to the Graduate Programs in English .

 Director of Graduate Studies Date

-1 of Conducto Studios
+and Calmada of Cambridge Stration